-The Brodiach Burn is the main watercourse within the site, although there are a number of agricultural drainage ditches that drain towards the western boundary within which flowing water has been observed.
-The SEPA flood risk maps indicate that any change of flooding due to the watercourse is largely constrained to those areas immediately adjacent to the channel.
+The Brodiach Burn is the main watercourse within the site, although the Ord Burn runs to the west of Damhead, and there are a number of agricultural drainage ditches that drain towards the southern boundary within which flowing water has been observed.
+The SEPA flood risk maps indicate that any change of flooding due to the watercourse is largely constrained to those areas immediately adjacent to the main Brodiach channel.
 A wider area of potential flood risk is shown on the SEPA maps at the confluence of the Brodiach Burn and the Ord Burn which runs outwith the site further to the west.